hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 	metadata_clean <- filtered_seurat@meta.data
 	```

-2. Perform all of the same plots using the filtered data as we had done with the unfiltered data and answer the following questions:
+2. Perform all of the same QC plots using the filtered data.

-	1. **Cell counts**: Do the Ctrl and Stim group have similar cell counts after filtering?
-	1. **UMI counts** (transcripts) per cell: Do you observe the removal of any cells with less than 500 UMI?
-	1. **Genes detected per cell**: Do you observe the removal of any cells with less than 250 genes?
-	1. **UMIs vs. genes detected**: Do you observe any cells with a high number of UMIs but only a few number of genes?
-	1. **Mitochondrial counts ratio**: Do you observe the removal of cells with more than 0.2 mitochondrial counts ratio?
-	1. **Complexity**: Do you observe the removal of cells with less than 0.8 log10GenesPerUMI?
+3. Report the number of cells left for each sample, and comment on whether the number of cells removed is high or low.
+Can you give reasons why this number is still not ~12K (which is how many cells were loaded for the experiment)?

+4. After filtering for nGene per cell, you should still observe a small shoulder to the right of the main peak.
+What might this shoulder represent?

+5. When plotting the nGene against nUMI do you observe any data points in the bottom right quadrant of the plot?
+What can you say about these cells that have been removed?

 ***